SethClydesdale/code-vein-builder/README.md

 # Code Vein Builder
 Code Vein Builder is a tool that lets you create and share builds with others.
-It was created to help make sharing builds for Code Vein easier, by providing a user interface that closely resembles that of the game's.
+It was created to help make sharing builds for Code Vein easier.
+Instead of having to painstakingly write your builds out by hand, you can simply share a link to your build!
+As an added bonus, the tool's UI closely resembles the in-game UI, which helps make it easier to identify skills, equipment, etc.

 ### How to Use